Ultreon/device-mod-certificates/README.md

 # DeviceMod-CertifiedApps
-The official repository of certified applications for MrCrayfish's Device Mod.
+The official repository of certified applications for Ultreon's Devices Mod.